 Annie has been a practicing artist, writer, curator, and educator with an emphasis on art and social justice for the past 25 years.
 Her work embraces image, text, and social practice and has been included in public and gallery exhibitions, including at the Hollywood Art and Culture Center as part of Miami Basel 2014, Los Angeles International Airport, Carl Berg Gallery, Jancar Gallery, the Torrance Art Museum, and many others.
 Annie has presented her art and participatory research at many conferences including in Nashville, TN; Chicago, IL; San Diego, CA; Los Angeles, CA; Wellesley, MA, and internationally in Antwerp, Belgium and Dublin, Ireland.

-Annie is the recipient of awards including the CSUSB College of Arts and Letters Outstanding Faculty in Service in 2013 and First Place in the first university-wide Innovative Teaching Contest.
-She received a BA with Honors from UC Berkeley in 1990 and a Masters in Fine Arts from Otis College of Art and Design in 2003.
+Annie's work is recognized statewide.
+In January 2019, she and members of the Prison Arts Collective were honored with a Recognition in the State Senate by by Senator Jim Beall.
+In fall 2018, Annie was the recipient of the inaugural CSUSB Community Engaged Scholar Award at CSUSB.
+In 2015, she received the CSUSB College of Arts and Letters Outstanding Faculty in Service and First Place in the first university-wide Innovative Teaching Contest.
+Annie is a graduate of Immaculate Heart High School and earned a BA with Academic Honors from UC Berkeley in 1990 and a Masters in Fine Arts from Otis College of Art and Design in 2003.